yaritaft/cosmos-challenge/README.md

 - Explain strategy thing and interface segregation
 - Explain retry library + why exponential and why not promise all
 - Explain clean arch and strategy
+- Explain squash PR to fix history from coverage files accidentally introduced on the repo
 - Secure note
 - Setup env vars on deployment server and secure note for api key